-Prognostication will be performed on all participants who are not awake and obeying verbal commands, and who are still in the ICU at 72 hours after randomization.
+In STEPCARE, prognostication will be performed on all participants who are not awake and obeying verbal commands, and who are still in the ICU at 72 hours after randomization.
 Please note that daily clinical examinations of all patients on the ICU including level of consciousness, observation of myoclonus and testing of brain stem reflexes are a mandatory part of the STEPCARE trial.
 The clinical examination used for prognostication, however, should not be performed earlier than 72 hours after randomization but may be delayed due to practical reasons (such as weekends or national holiday).
 Results from additional examinations performed <72 hours may be included in the assessment if performed according to ERC/ESICM recommendations.

-The physician performing the prognostication will be a neurologist, intensivist or other specialist experienced in neuroprognostication after cardiac arrest who has not been involved in patient care.
+The physician performing the prognostication will be a neurologist, intensivist or other specialist experienced in neuroprognostication after cardiac arrest who has not been involved in patient care of the patient.
 The prognosticator should be blinded for group allocations, but not for relevant clinical data.
 Prognostication will be based on results of clinical examinations, neurophysiology, biomarkers of brain injury and imaging (Fig. 1).

 Fig. 1.
-Schematic overview of timepoint for prognostic examinations, neurological prognostication and withdrawal of life supporting therapies for neurological reasons (WLST-Neuro) in hours after randomization (R).
+Schematic overview of timepoint for prognostic examinations, neurological prognostication and withdrawal of life supporting therapies for neurological reasons (WLST-Neuro) in hours after randomization (R) for the EARLY-NEURO substudy.

-The result of the prognostication will be categorized as "YES" or "NO", based on the answer to the question "Does this patient fulfil the STEPCARE criteria for a likely poor neurological outcome?" using the trial checklist provided in the last pages of this manual.
-This assessment will be documented in the case report form and will be communicated to the treating clinician.
+The result of the prognostication will be categorized as "YES" or "NO", based on the answer to the question "Does this patient fulfil the STEPCARE criteria for a likely poor neurological outcome?" using the trial checklist provided (attached in the final pages of this manual).
+The neurological assessment will be documented in the case report form and will be communicated to the treating clinician.
 Results of neurological prognostication and the potential decision to withdraw active intensive care are closely related but will be considered separate entities.